 spaMM reference page

-Version 1.3 is a more general-purpose package for fitting mixed models, spatial or not:
+but is now a more general-purpose package for fitting mixed models, spatial or not.

 - It deals with several random effects with different distributions (one of which may be a Gaussian spatial effect).
 For example, a mixed-model with a random effect R affecting a negative binomial response can be fitted as a model with Poisson response, a gamma-distributed random effect, and the random effect R;

 - Genetic, phylogenetic, or other given correlations are easily taken into account using the corrMatrix argument of the HLCor function;

 - It fits nested effects; it fits random-slope models including the covariation between intercept and slope effects if these are Gaussian;